TITLE 92: TRANSPORTATION

 A declaration of an emergency by the President of the United States, the Governor of a state, or their authorized representatives having authority to declare emergencies; by the FMCSA Field Administrator for the geographical area in which the occurrence happens; or by other federal, State or local government officials having authority to declare emergencies, including but not limited to the Illinois Department of Transportation's Director, Division of Traffic Safety, or his or her designee; or

 A request by a police officer for tow trucks to move wrecked or disabled motor vehicles.
-(49 CFR 390.5, October 1, 2006)
+(49 CFR 390.5)

 "Emergency relief" means an operation in which a motor carrier or driver of a commercial motor vehicle is providing direct assistance to supplement State and local efforts and capabilities to save lives or property or to protect public health and safety as a result of an emergency as defined in this Section.
-(49 CFR 390.5, October 1, 2006)
+(49 CFR 390.5)

 A driver of a commercial motor vehicle (including an independent contractor while in the course of operating a commercial motor vehicle);

-A mechanic;
+A mechanic; and

-A freight handler; and
+A freight handler.

-"Employer" means any person engaged in a business affecting interstate or intrastate commerce who owns or leases a commercial motor vehicle in connection with that business, or assigns employees to operate it, but such term does not include the United States, any state, any political subdivision of a state, or any agency established under a compact between states approved by the Congress of the United States.
+"Employer" means any person engaged in a business affecting interstate or intrastate commerce who owns or leases a commercial motor vehicle in connection with that business, or assigns employees to operate it, but such term does not include the United States, any state, any political subdivision of a state, or an agency established under a compact between states approved by the Congress of the United States.

-"Exempt motor carrier" means a person engaged in transportation exempt from economic regulation by the Federal Motor Carrier Safety Administration (FMCSA) under 49 USC 13506.
-"Exempt motor carriers" are subject to the requirements set forth in the Illinois Motor Carrier Safety Regulations.
-(49 CFR 390.5, October 1, 2006)
+"Exempt motor carrier" means a person engaged in transportation exempt from economic regulation by the FMCSA under 49 USC 135, but subject to the safety regulations set forth in the IMCSR.

 "Farm machinery" − see definition of "Special agricultural movement equipment" in this Section.